james-allan-lloyd/marked-space/README.md

 ### Marked-space failed to update the permissions on a page

-In order to restrict the page from being edited.
-The user who performs the synchronization needs to be the sole contributor to the page.
+In order to restrict the page from being edited, the user who performs the synchronization needs to be the sole contributor to the page.
 The `Home content` could also fail due to this when the space is created by someone else.
 By setting the user who performs the synchronization as the space **Owner** would resolve this issue.